Friends of Fourmile

 The FoF annual survey has created a database that is probably more comprehensive and detailed than any available for other Forest Service or BLM areas in Colorado, largely due to the survey’s nine-year span, covering virtually all of Fourmile’s 220+ camping sites and 130+ miles of two-track roads in in a single 5-6 hour period.
 The annual survey allows the Friends group and the two public lands agencies to identify resource problems and issues and on-going or potential conflicts between users.
 It is a powerful tool that will aid in eventually revising the joint Travel Management Plan for Fourmile.
 Take a look at some of the data yourself!

-After conducting annual Memorial Day surveys for nearly a decade, the not-surprising conclusion is that overall visitation in Fourmile on that peak weekend has increased considerably in 2017-at least doubled!
+After conducting annual Memorial Day surveys for nearly a decade, the not-surprising conclusion is that overall visitation in Fourmile on that peak weekend continually increases.
 Although visitation is much less on other weekends, and even less during the week, proportionately similar overall trends have occurred.
 OHVs (ATVs and motorcycles) use increased including the wider multiple passenger OHVs known as side-by-sides.
 Campsites associated with OHV use have increased in total number and existing campsites expanded as much as five-fold.
 Use by mountain bikes on the expanding trail system and camping associated with biking, as well as general hiking, has also increased.

 Monitoring Use in the Digital Age